 The IAM workflow contains the following elements:

-- Principal: Something that performs actions on an AWS resource is called principal.
+- Principal: A principal is something that performs actions on an AWS resource.
 This could be a user, an application, or a role.

-- Authentication: Every principal that is trying to get access, needs to be authenticated.
+- Authentication: Every principal trying to get access, needs to be authenticated.
 A principal has to provide credentials or keys to confirm their identity.

 - Request: A principal is required to send AWS a request, providing details of the resource they plan to use and the action that has to be performed.